 - 1. Where tie-downs are proposed to strengthen any existing cripple walls, additional visual verification and testing of the existing foundation system is required as noted below prior to commencing any work.
 Tie-downs can only be used once this verification process has been completed and the size and strength of the existing foundation system has been verified.
 The Owner or Contractor shall complete Table H-1 which will be reviewed by the authority having jurisdiction.
 This may require local excavation of soil. - The size of existing foundation systems shall be verified to be at least 15" high ("D") and 8" wide ("W") as indicated by Detail 1/D4.
 The use of pictures to document these conditions is encouraged. - 3.
 The quality of the existing concrete foundation adjacent to the installation of new tie-downs shall be verified by tension tests.
 This verification shall be achieved by 3a below.
-Torque tests as specified in 3b below, may be used to verify the anchorage capacity of existing concrete footings where required by Note A.6 on Sheet S1.
-Also see note A.6 on Sheet S1 for general requirements for existing foundation systems.

-a.
-TENSION TESTS

-A minimum of one tension test shall be made along each wall line.
+Torque tests as specified in 3b below, are permitted to be used to verify the anchorage capacity of existing concrete footings where required by Note A.6 on Sheet S1.
+Also see note A.6 on Sheet S1 for general requirements for existing foundation systems. - a.
+TENSION TESTS - A minimum of one tension test shall be made along each wall line.
 If the test is performed on an anchor other than the tie-down, it shall not be more than 16" from the location of a proposed tie-down.
 These tests shall consist of installing 1/2" or 5/8" diameter threaded rods and adhesive anchors as specified by the applicable manufacturer.
 Minimum acceptable test values are listed in Table H-2.
-Tension tests shall be performed by a special inspection company hired by the owner and as approved by the AHJ.
+Tension tests shall be performed by a special inspection company hired by the owner and as approved by the AHJ; or - b.
+TORQUE TESTS - Where required by Requirement C.2 in Table H-1, a minimum of two sacrificial torque tests shall be made along each wall line.
+These tests shall consist of installing 1/2" or 5/8" diameter screw-type bolts into the existing concrete and verifying that a value per Table H-2 can be achieved.
+Torque tests can be performed either by the owner, a general contractor, or a special inspection company hired by the owner and as approved by the AHJ. - 4.
+The Owner (Owner performing the work) or Contractor shall complete the Table H-1 acknowledging that the existing foundation system has been visually reviewed and tested and conforms to the requirements of this section.
+This acknowledgement is subject to the approval of the Authority Having Jurisdiction.
+While special inspection is not required, except as noted above in 3a for the installation of tie-downs, the building official may still require verification of proper installation.
+Any work may be subject to special inspection when required by the building official in accordance with the Building Code.